9

 Amplitude modulation (AM).

-This section has three different methods of producing AM, the most efficient of these is superimposing the audio signal onto the supply rail, the other methods are inefficient as they use linear power amps.
+This section has three different methods of producing AM, the most efficient of these is superimposing the audio signal onto the supply rail, the other methods are inefficient as they need to be followed by linear power amps.

-AM by superimposing the audio signal onto the supply rail.
+AM by superimposing the audio signal onto the supply rail (recommended).

 This is the most efficient way of producing AM, as you can use a class C, or class D power amp with AM applied to the voltage supply rail.

-AM by modulating the gain of a class A power amp.
+AM by modulating the gain of a class A power amp (not recommended)..

 This is possible but inefficient, as the following power amp has to be linear.

-this is the same variable gain ampilifier as is suggested for AGC in the amplifiers section, but with longer simulation and different instructions.
+this is the same variable gain ampilifier circuit as is suggested for AGC in the amplifiers section, but the simulation instructions have changed.

 This is possible but inefficient, as the following power amp has to be linear.